Studio-Elsewhere/Recharge-Room-Troubleshooting-Guide/docs/overview/trouble.md

 <img src="./images/homescreen.png" width="auto" height="300">

-2. On the Google TV Homescreen, scroll and **click into the Youtube app.**
+2. On the Google TV home screen, scroll and **click into the Youtube app.**

 3. Once in the Youtube app, **activate a scene** by saying **"Ok Google, activate serenity beach."** or **"Ok Google, activate emerald cove."**
     * After activating a scene, you should see a grey notification on the top right corner that says **"Python is now connected."**

 <img src="./images/python1.jpg" width="auto" height="300">

-4. Once a scene is playing from the Youtube app, **click the Home button on the white Chromecast remote and go back to the Google TV Homescreen.**
+4. Once a scene is playing from the Youtube app, **click the Home button on the white Chromecast remote and go back to the Google TV home screen.**
     * Then try activating a different scene like **"Ok Google, activate serenity beach."**
-    * Upon your voice activation, it should automatically go to the scene, moving away from the Homescreen and playing the correct video.
+    * Upon your voice activation, it should automatically go to the scene, moving away from the home screen and playing the correct video.
     * You will see a black banner notification on middle of the screen that just says **"Python".**

 **This is the notification that indicates the system is fully rebooted.**